Why You Must Define Your Time Management System

 Before you start, here are a few tips to keep in mind:

-• Keep it Simple – This one is about minimizing the complexity of your system.
-You not want a bloated system.
+- Keep it Simple – Minimize the complexity of your system.
+You do not want a bloated system.
 Not only will it weigh you down, literally in some cases, but duplication of tools will result in added complexity and synchronization issues.

-• Beware Too Many Inboxes – Limits the access points coming into your system.
+- Beware Too Many Inboxes – Limit the access points coming into your system.
 If you have two dozen inboxes to check you will never keep up with them.
 An individual I recently spoke with had over a dozen inboxes ranging from email to Google Wave to their Facebook account.

 So how do you go about defining your system?